amritha/amritha.github.com/_posts/2012-09-19-not-your-typical-saturday-night.md

 <b>I Wasn't Quite Ready To Give Up</b>

 <p>As the tow truck started taking us back to San Francisco, an irrational feeling of desperation came over me.
 It had been a crappy, stressful week.
 Hell, it had been a crappy, stressful year, and I needed something to bring the spring back in my step.
 I wanted to take fate into my own hands and prove that I could overcome the night's misfortunes.
-I was determined to make it to this movie and enjoy it, damn it.
+I was determined to make it to this movie and enjoy it, damn it
+	.
 I immediately proceeded to tweet and text all of my friends to see if there was some way that I could borrow a car just for the night.
 Most people ignored me, and one close friend even texted me back with: </p>

 <em>"There are many services for that.
 I am not one of them."</em>